With bad actors targeting sensitive data, many organizations are looking for new ways to monitor and improve their data security — Enter: ISO 27001.

 Stage 5: Recertification

 An ISO 27001 certification is valid for three years after the certificate’s issue date.
-Organizations need to recertify before the certificate’s expiration date, which will require the organization to begin the certification process again.
+Organizations need to recertify before the certificate’s expiration date or be required to begin the certification process again.
 Recertification audits combine the stage 1 and stage 2 audit into one seamless audit.

-Once an organization decides to pursue an ISO 27001 certification, they must then decide which path to certification they’d like to take.
+Once an organization decides to pursue an ISO 27001 certification, they must then decide which path to take toward certification.
 This initial step in the process means choosing a certification body (CB).

 A CB is an organization that provides certifications around a chosen standard.
 These organizations come in two forms: accredited and unaccredited.

-Although the process taken by both accredited and unaccredited certification bodies are similar, there are enough notable differences that require organizations to consider the risks that come from using unaccredited certification bodies before they begin pursuing ISO 27001 certification.
+Although the process taken by both accredited and unaccredited certification bodies are similar, there are enough differences to consider the risks that come from using unaccredited certification bodies before they begin pursuing ISO 27001 certification.

 Accredited Certification Bodies